edysfy/Group_website/sprints.md

 Due to COVID-19 we were unable to meet up in person, this made it extremely important to keep every group member engaged and involved throughout project.
 Effective communication online is underpinned by the platform used.
 At a bare minimum we needed to be able to instantly message, send files and send pictures amongst the group.

 The two tools that the group was familiar with and facilitate these needs were [Microsoft Teams](https://www.microsoft.com/en-ww/microsoft-teams/group-chat-software) and [Discord](https://discord.com/).
 Both platforms offer [similar features](https://droplr.com/how-to/productivity-tools/discord-vs-microsoft-teams/).
 Microsoft Teams allows for sharing of larger files however this was not a concern of ours given the majority of our file sharing was done on github.
 We decided to use Discord primarily because we preferred the GUI and were familiar with the platform having used it in the past.
+We used microsoft more sparingly.

+### Teams
+This software was useful for allowing us to receive feedback from our lectures on the Thursday sessions.
+We would record the meetings, and that allowed us to review the advice given to us.
+For example, Allison offered some feedback on our report and how we could enhance it.
+As well as discussing the important implication the mark scheme would have on our report.
+A couple of our team members were not unable to attend the meeting.
+However, they were able to rewatch the video.
+Teams were also used to share code.
+For example, The was a time when Hari explained how the routing of the API should be structured.
+We have a meeting, where he shared the screen so members could understang how routing works with ExpressJs.
+This helped as we were not able to discuss the code face to face due to COVID-19, and really helped speed up development time.
+This was particularly useful for demonstrating new features to the group before agreeing to make a push or demonstrating issues with the site.
+One example where this came in handy is when we discovered that our site malfunctioned on one of our group members computer because of its dimensions.
+This group member was able to demonstrate this to the group via screen share so it could be fixed.

 ### Discord